Basil Rathbone's

 1951 playbill from "The Giaconda Smile"

-To the right is a playbill from the tour of "The Gioconda Smile."
+To the right is a playbill from one of the Summer Stock performances of The Gioconda Smile.

 sometime in 1951 "An Evening With Basil Rathbone" Rathbone developed and toured with this one man show.
 Generally the first half of the performance was poetry and personal reminiscences, and the second half Shakespeare.
 He changed the content as the occasion demanded.
 The initial contract was for six weeks, with four lectures each week.
 Rathbone continued his one man show off and on throughout the 1950s and early 1960s.